ai4os/ai4-docs/source/reference/modules.rst

 * a platform components update, where we:

-  * build the Docker image to the AI4OS Registry and mirror to DockerHub,
+  * build the Docker image to the platform Registry and mirror to DockerHub,
-  * update the :ref:`Marketplace <dashboard_marketplace>` and additional AI4OS services,
+  * update the :ref:`Marketplace <dashboard_marketplace>` and additional platform services,
   * archive the code to `Zenodo <https://zenodo.org/communities/ai4eosc>`__ if a code release is made,
   * regenerate the :ref:`provenance <reference/modules:Provenance>` chain of that module,